Office of Management and Budget Clearance

 O*NET Data Collection

 The O*NET Data Collection program is currently in progress.
 As part of the effort to maintain the ongoing collection to keep the data up to date, the Department of Labor is seeking extension of its current clearance from the Office of Management and Budget.
-Part of the clearance process is to seek public comment on the proposed data collection.
-A Federal Register Notice , published on November 26, 2014, announced the availability to the public of the "Information Collection Request" (ICR), downloadable below in PDF format.
+A Federal Register Notice , published on June 17, 2015, announced the impending 30-day comment period.
+The OMB will consider all written comments that agency receives on or before July 30, 2015.

 Download: 2015 OMB Clearance Package